Logical Message Passing Networks with One-hop Inference on Atomic Formulas: Preliminaries

 \section{Preliminaries}

 ~ -.5cm

 In this section, we formally introduce the knowledge graph and related model-theoretic concepts.
 These concepts are helpful when we define the DNF formulation of EFO-1 queries in Section~\ref{sec:DNF-formulation}.
-Then, we introduce the abstract interface of knowledge graph representation, which is useful to estimate the embedding in Section~\ref{sec:one-hop-inference}.
+Then, we introduce the abstract interface of knowledge graph representation, which is useful in defining one-hop inference in Section~\ref{sec:one-hop-inference}.